 In addition to documentation, as a prerequisite for the application of the regulations of hedge accounting, IAS 39 requires proof of an effective hedging relationship.
 Hedge effectiveness means that changes in fair value (for fair value hedges) or changes in cash flow (for cash flow hedges) of the hedged items are compensated by changes in the opposite direction in the fair value or by changes in the cash flows of the hedging instruments, in each case relating to the hedged risk.

 The fair value of financial instruments is determined pursuant to the regulations of IFRS 13 covering measurement at fair value.
 The fair value of financial instruments quoted in active markets is calculated based on the price quotation insofar as these are prices used in routine and current transactions.
 Where no prices quoted in active markets are available, the Aurubis Group uses measurement procedures to determine the fair value of financial instruments.
 Consequently, the input parameters applied in measurement procedures are based where possible on observable data derived from the prices of relevant financial instruments traded in active markets.
-The use of this valuation procedure requires estimates and assumptions on the part of the Aurubis Group, the scope of which depends on the price transparency of the financial instrument and its market, and the complexity of the instrument.
-The management regularly analyzes the methods and influencing factors used to determine the fair value to ensure that they are appropriate.
+The use of these measurement procedures requires estimates and assumptions on the part of the Aurubis Group, the scope of which depends on the price transparency of the financial instrument and its market, and the complexity of the instrument.
+Management regularly analyzes the methods and influencing factors used to determine the fair value to ensure that they are appropriate.
 Additional information about the main estimates and assumptions used to determine the fair value can be found in the section “Additional disclosures on financial instruments”.